edhowland/viper/README.md

 Alternatively, you can press Shift plus PageUp or Shift plus PageDown to get the same effect temporarily.

+## Installation

+1. Clone this repository
+2. cd to the cloned directory: ./viper
+3. run bundle to install gems

+Note: bundler requires system permissions to install gems in your system Ruby.
+I  recommend using a Ruby version manager like 'rbenv' or 'rvm'.
+When using a Ruby version manager, your gems get installed locally.

 ## Usage

 Run ./bin/viper --help to see a list of command line flags.